joe019/Extending-SDN-functionalities-of-ns-3/docs/implementation.md

 	<div class="col-12 col-sm-2"></div>
 	<div class="col-12 col-sm-8">
 	    <img src="{{ site.baseurl }}/images/proactive.png" alt="proactive topology output">
-    <p> This is the Screenshot when first packet transfered and reaches controller from first switch,<br> The details of all the end nodes and neighbour switches is already in the Table</p>
+    <p> This is the Screenshot which shows when controller call is made from first switch for first time,<br> The details of all the end nodes and neighbour switches is already in the table in controller. </p>
 	</div>
 	<div class="col-12 col-sm-2"></div>
 </div>